SCP-CN-001/Transfuser_pp/README.md

 ### Pre-trained Models

-`autonomousvision/carla_garage` has provide a set of pretrained models [here](https://s3.eu-central-1.amazonaws.com/avg-projects-2/jaeger2023arxiv/models/pretrained_models.zip).
+[autonomousvision/carla_garage](https://github.com/autonomousvision/carla_garage) has provide a set of pretrained models [here](https://s3.eu-central-1.amazonaws.com/avg-projects-2/jaeger2023arxiv/models/pretrained_models.zip).
 The models are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0).
 These are the final model weights used in the paper, the folder indicates the benchmark.
 For the training and validation towns, we provide 3 models which correspond to 3 different training seeds.
 The format is `approach_trainingsetting_seed`.
 Each folder has an `args.txt` containing the training settings in text, a `config.pickle` containing all hyperparameters for the code and a `model_0030.pth` containing the model weights.
 Additionally, there are training logs for most models.

-We assume you have downloaded the pretrained models and extracted them to `./ckpt`.
+We assume you have downloaded the pre-trained models and extracted them to `./ckpt`.
 The folder structure should look like this:

 ```shell
 ./ckpt